Skip to main content

 The reflection questions are the ones that tend to surprise people.
 Questions like "what's the best date we've ever been on and why?" are disarmingly simple but they point at something real.
 The answer tells you what to replicate — and most couples haven't thought about it that explicitly.
 You don't need to reinvent date night every time.
 You need to understand what made the good ones good, and do more of that.

-How often should couples have date nights?
+How often should couples actually have date nights?

 More Ways to Connect